nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> name ***
     Performance List is sorted by Performance name for Event:  event

-You can follow the same procedure to sort by result, but change your input from `name` to `result` at the `***` line.
+You should follow the same procedure to sort by result, while changing your input from `name` to `result` at the `***` line.
+- Result in grade will be sorted from highest to lowest.
+- Result in mark will be sorted from smallest to largest by its most significant digit.
+- If the students' result are of different form in the same list, ie some are in grades, while some are in marks, result will be sorted in the order of mark, followed by grades.

 *Note: All commands above are not case sensitive.*

 ## 5. Possible Console Messages and Reasons:
 1. If you entered a wrong command type, ie. not specifying